 We have recently launched new sustainable label materials – including UPM Raflatac Forest Film™ and UPM Raflatac PP PCR – made from renewable or recycled sources.
 Our UPM Raflatac RAFNXT+ is the world’s first label material verified by the Carbon Trust to help mitigate climate change.

 We also provide services to support our clients in making the right choices.
-Our Label Life service makes it possible to find the most sustainable solution for each labeling application, and RafCycle™ enables the recycling of label waste.
+Label Life by UPM Raflatac service makes it possible to find the most sustainable solution for each labeling application, and RafCycle™ by UPM Raflatac enables the recycling of label waste.

 We believe that tomorrow’s business leaders will be the companies that have a holistic approach to sustainability.
 They can address the concerns consumers have and provide solutions to cater to their clients’ different needs.